The Vertical Logic of Hamiltonian Methods (Part 1): Third Example: Dirac's Equation

-Accelerator physics is mostly satisfied with Eq.~\ref{eq_preHeisenberg}, but let us take one more step which enables to arrive at a much more transparent framework\cite{Wolski} .
-This step consists in by a multiplication of both sides of Eq.~\ref{eq_preHeisenberg} with $\y_0^T$ from the right and in the definition of a Hamiltonian matrix ${\bf S}=\Sigma\,\y_0^T$.
-Then one obtains the following equation of motion for second moments: \begeq {\bf\dot S}={\bf F}\,{\bf S}-{\bf S}\,{\bf F}\\ \endeq This is Heisenberg's equation of motion for operators, an equation that is usually regarded as intrinsically ``quantum''.
 The fact that quantum mechanics and (classical) beam dynamics are based on the same mathematical (namely symplectic) structures has been recognized and emphasized by many~\cite{DragtPRL,Forest,Dattoli1,Dattoli2,Qin2013,Gosson}, but is mostly ignored in common textbooks on quantum theory.
 Some physicists believe that it is ``misleading'' to emphasize the common mathematical basis of quantum and classical theory, namely Hamiltonian mechanics.
 But how can it be misleading, if not due to the presupposition that classical and quantum mechanics are fundamentally different?